Geist Reservoir

 Reservoir in Hamilton and Marion counties, Indiana, U.S.

 Geist Reservoir is a reservoir in the northeastern part of metropolitan Indianapolis, Indiana, United States.
 It was constructed in 1943 by damming Fall Creek to provide water for Indianapolis.
 Upon completion, Geist Reservoir was the second-largest man-made lake in Indiana, providing approximately 6900000000 gal of water.
+It is now the 5th largest reservoir behind Monroe Lake (10,750 acres), Patoka Lake (8,800 acres), Brookville Lake (5,260 acres), and Cecil M. Harden Lake/Raccoon Lake (2,060 acres).
 The reservoir is located primarily in the northeast corner of Indianapolis and the southeast corner of Fishers, but small parts reach into the nearby towns of Lawrence, Fortville, and McCordsville.

 History

 Geist Reservoir was named after Clarence H. Geist, a former owner of the Indianapolis Water Company, who foresaw a deficit in Indianapolis's water supply and envisioned the Geist Reservoir to preemptively address the problem.
 Planning for the reservoir began as early as 1913, when hydraulic engineers estimated that White River and Fall Creek would not provide enough water for the increasing needs of Indianapolis.
 Geist gradually bought some 5000 acre in the Fall Creek Valley in the 1920s and 1930s, including the small town of Germantown, which today lies at the bottom of the reservoir.
 Although controversial, the reservoir was completed in 1943, five years after Clarence Geist's death.
 In the 1960s further controversy arose over plans for commercial and residential development in the area around the lake.
 A proposal in the 1970s to triple the size of the reservoir was defeated, and a housing boom began in the lake area.

 In recent years the Geist area has experienced rapid growth.
 The area is noted for its topography and the reservoir.
 In recent years the reservoir has experienced problems with algal blooms and invasive aquatic species.

 As the result of a series of sales, the water company and the reservoir are now owned by Citizens Energy Group.